30 Honeymoon Planning Tips from an Indian Couple

 A perfect honeymoon strikes the right balance between exploration and downtime.
 While sightseeing and activities add excitement, don’t overpack your itinerary – leave room for relaxation.

-- Avoid over-scheduling – Too many activities can make the trip exhausting.
+• Avoid over-scheduling – Too many activities in one day can make the trip exhausting.

-- Sunset dinners – A table with a view makes for a magical evening.
+• Sunset dinners – A table with a gorgeous sunset view makes for a magical evening.

-- Couple spa sessions – Relax and rejuvenate together.
+• Couple spa & wellness sessions – Relax and rejuvenate together with various spa and wellness programs.

-- Private tours – Explore destinations at your own pace, away from crowds.
+• Private guided tours – Explore destinations at your own pace with a private guide, away from crowds.

 24. Leave Room for Spontaneity